The checkout at the end of a tenancy is one of the most important parts of the moving-out process.

-This might make landlords and letting agents more reluctant to carry one out, if they can’t recover their costs from the tenant, but you should push for an inventory to be conducted during the check-in process to reduce the chances of disputes and issues at a later date.
+This might make landlords and letting agents more reluctant to carry one out as they can't recover their costs from the tenant, but you should push for an inventory to be conducted during the check-in process to reduce the chances of disputes and issues at a later date.

-It’s also important to adhere fully to the inventory process to give yourself a better chance of receiving your deposit back in full, which will help to make the process of moving to a new home easier.
+It's also essential to adhere fully to the inventory process to give yourself a better chance of receiving your deposit back in full, which will help make moving to a new home easier.

-Alongside bans on upfront fees for tenant referencing, inventories and admin charges, the Tenant Fees Act now also means there is a cap on security and holding deposits.
-When it comes to security deposits, they are now capped at five weeks’ rent for annual rentals below £50,000 and six weeks’ rent for rentals above £50,000.
+Alongside bans on upfront fees for tenant referencing, inventories and admin charges, the Tenant Fees Act now also means a cap on security and holding deposits.
+Regarding security deposits, they are now capped at five weeks' rent for annual rentals below £50,000 and six weeks' rent for rentals above £50,000.

-You can find out more about how the Tenant Fees Act impacts tenants in our handy guide here.
+You can find out more about how the Tenant Fees Act impacts tenants in our handy guide.

 Are you ready for your move?

-Moving to a new home can be incredibly exciting but even if you’re only moving a relatively short distance or if you don’t have too many things, moving your stuff from A to B can be a pain.
-It’s still worth considering your removals options - especially if you need to use public transport or rely on a friend or family to help.
-AnyVan cover the whole of the UK and can offer instant quotes from a sofa to a full house move.
+Moving to a new home can be incredibly exciting, but moving your stuff from A to B can be a pain, even if you're only moving a relatively short distance or don't have many things.
+It's still worth considering your removal options - especially if you need to use public transport or rely on a friend or family to help.
+AnyVan cover the whole of the UK and can offer instant quotes from a sofa to an entire house move.
 With no hidden fees and handy functions like the ability to track your driver, using professional removals can help to take the stress out of moving.